- Getting started

 - How does long-term disability insurance work?

-- How much does disability insurance cost for physicians?
+- How much does physician disability insurance cost?

-- What impacts the cost of disability insurance?
+- What impacts the cost of physician disability insurance?

 The Ultimate Guide to Physician Disability Insurance in 2019

-Trying to find the right policy for your needs can become confusing, time-consuming and frustrating very fast.
-Especially for physicians and other high-earning medical professionals who have unique coverage needs.
+But trying to find the right policy for your needs can become confusing, time-consuming, and frustrating very fast.
+After all, physicians and other high-earning medical professionals possess unique coverage needs.

 Fortunately, a little bit of of guidance and research can help you pinpoint your best available options.
-In this guide, we will help you understand exactly what doctors should look for when shopping for disability insurance.
-That way, you can purchase with confidence (and get back to doing what you love).
+In this guide, we will help you understand exactly what doctors should look for when shopping for physician disability insurance.
+That way, you can purchase with confidence and get back to doing what you love.

 Let's get started.